Naagar/GalaxEye/README.md

 - And then we find the mean values for all differences.

 - If this mean value is near to zero then the image is taken at night, otherwise it is taken in day light.

+      Algo:
+       Step-1: calculate the difference bw RGB channels (pixel-wise)
+       Step-2: calculate the square of the difference.
+       Step-3: find mean for all difference.
+       Step-4: chceck the threshold
+               if near to zero (dark) -> Night far from zero (bright) -> Day